ajgappmark/T2B-framework/README.md

 - [x] Try/Except for importing libs (solved, using specific script)

 #News
+* 30/07/16:
+   * Added `mapMe` function, now you locate the target as Google do.
+You've to setup a Google Maps Api Key, more info [here](https://developers.google.com/maps/documentation/geolocation/intro).
+Yes, you've some limits but 2500 requests per day is a nice rate (VT has 4 per day).
+At the moment of writing it's not tested on Windows/Mac.
 * 29/07/16:
    * Added `DownHTTP` function to download file from given url
 * 28/07/16: